What is a Dental Implant?

 Anyone who is missing one or more of their teeth due to injury, disease or decay

-may be a candidate for dental implants.
+may be a candidate for implants.
 If one, a few or all teeth are missing,

 older patients express concern that their age may prevent them from enjoying the

-benefits that dental implants offer.
+benefits that implants offer.
 However, health is more of a determining factor

 than age.
 If you're healthy enough to have a tooth extracted, you're probably healthy

-enough to receive dental implants.
+enough to receive implants.
 Your dentist and our periodontal office will

-determine if you are a candidate for dental implants after a careful evaluation
+determine if you are a candidate for implants after a careful evaluation

 of your dental and medical health history.
 At this time all your questions can be